Presentation, Marking and Feedback Standards

 - No doodling, no loose sheets, no folds in sheets.

-- Checkpoint tasks clearly marked .
-Refinement tasks are placed in .
+- Checkpoint tasks clearly marked in a red box.
+Refinement tasks are placed in a yellow box.

 - Teachers should not mark exercise books if presentation does not meet the above expectations.